-InsPro Enterprise™ is an end-to-end policy administration suite that helps you administer a full spectrum of products, expedite new product launches, and serve customers, members, and agents more efficiently.
-Engineered to be highly flexible, the system comes fully loaded with preconfigured, product-specific templates that allow configuration analysts to perform everyday tasks.
+InsPro Enterprise™ is an end-to-end insurance policy administration suite that helps you administer a full spectrum of products, expedite new product launches, and serve customers, members, and agents more efficiently.
+Engineered to be highly flexible, the insurance software comes fully loaded with preconfigured, product-specific templates that allow configuration analysts to perform everyday tasks.
 InsPro Enterprise includes system functions that are core (for operational areas) or cross-functional (to support or extend core functionality).
 Although the system provides a total solution, it also accommodates clients who prefer to interface with their current third-party or homegrown solutions (for example, claims, agent compensation, or portals).

 The Policy Administration function helps you accomplish the following business tasks associated with policy lifecycle activities: